mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 this extension, the server checks that the token is valid and joins the TCP connection to the corresponding TCPLS session.
 When the token is not valid, the server MUST abort the handshake with an illegal_parameter alert.

+By controlling the amount of tokens given to the client, the server can control the number of active TCP connections of a session.
+The server SHOULD replenish the tokens

 ## TCPLS Frames